merteldem1r/AlgoStruct/README.md

 - Understanging the concept of Structure in C++
 - Creating struct objects in Stack and heap.
-- Manipulating with members of the structure.
+- Manipulating members of the structure.

 Code: [structures.cpp](Essential-Concepts/Structures/structures.cpp)